Did you know that English conversation can take you on a fun adventure?

 Asking for Clarification

-You are getting good at conversing in English, but suddenly you realize that you are lost.
+You are getting good at conversations in English, but suddenly you realize that you are lost.
 Maybe the other person is speaking too fast.
 Maybe she has an unfamiliar accent.
 Maybe you didn’t hear the last thing she said.

 It is perfectly normal to ask for clarification or to repeat something.
 Just remember to be polite!